The 5 Stages Of The Conveyancing Process Explained

 - Conveyancers and solicitors can’t begin work until they have conducted anti-money laundering checks.
 So by instructing your conveyancer/solicitor first and giving them the necessary ID you’ll start strong.

 - Arrange your mortgage as soon as possible

 - Before you start property-hunting, do your research into what type of mortgage you want and how much a lender will lend to you.
 If you’re getting financial help to buy the property from a family member, tell your conveyancer straight away.
 Your solicitor will need to write a gifted deposit document for the lender.
 And this can cause delays if it’s left until the last minute.

 - Get a move on and arrange your survey.
 Let your surveyor know any issues you particularly want them to look at.

 - Answer any queries quickly and promptly

-Conveyancing delays often happen where both parties are not as responsive as they should be.
-Delays also occur in more complex cases, such as if the purchase is part of a divorce case or probate, or a leasehold property (where information and documentation is required of third parties).
+Conveyancing delays often happen when both parties are not as responsive as they should be.
+Delays also occur in more complex cases, such as if the purchase is part of a divorce case or probate, or a leasehold property (where information and documentation are required of third parties).

 Other delays could be: